-Hampton is a blue-collar town, with 37.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hampton, you'll notice that it is more blue-collar than most other communities in America.
+37.91% of Hampton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hampton is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Hampton who work in management occupations (15.69%), sales jobs (11.11%), and office and administrative support (9.80%).

 One downside of living in Hampton is that it can take a long time to commute to work.
 In Hampton, the average commute to work is 30.34 minutes, which is quite a bit higher than the national average.